mikkel080/BDSA-GitInsight/docs/Documentation.md

 That is, the frequency of commits to the repository over time.
 Author mode, on the other hand, details the amount and distribution of commits for the different authors.

 The REST API exposes both modes to the API caller, packaged in the same JSON object, with different keys.

-## Webpage and illustrations
+## Web page and illustrations

 ## Database